 In addition to these general store functionalities, Magento Commerce also includes integrated marketing and reporting resources for your business.
 The platform includes SEO tools, a data dashboard, customer email capabilities, loyalty program development, and more.
 Magento’s reporting system gives you access to up to 100 predefined reports as well as the opportunity to create and edit your own.

-The Magento ecommerce platform comes with support for you, as a user, as part of the managed cloud, as well as from their staff directly.
-As part of the cloud, you have access to application and infrastructure support as well as platform monitoring.
-From Magento, you have technical support available to you 24/7 by phone or email.
+The Magento ecommerce platform comes with application and infrastructure support, platform monitoring, and technical support available 24/7 by phone or email.
 Depending on your agreement with Magento, you may also have access to a dedicated launch and account manager.

 Although the Magento Commerce platform gives you access to all the features described above (and more) the capabilities that come included with Magento Open Source are very different.
 In fact, Magento actually provides a chart to lay out the feature differences between Commerce and Open Source.